Fraigoza200/Bamazon/README.md

 Bamazon is terminal based App.
 It allows Users to choose from a variety of Baseball Items in order to fulfill a User's needs.

 # Technologies Used:
-JavaScript, Inquirer, MySql, and Cli-Table2.
+JavaScript, Inquirer, Node, MySql, and Cli-Table2.

 ![](images/Bamazon%20Home%20Page.png)